Two-Day Nikko Itinerary

-We visited A LOT of places during our three months in Japan, but Nikko was one that left quite an impression on us.
-We decided to spend two days in Nikko and even came back for one more so we could create a comprehensive Nikko itinerary of our favorite things to do in Nikko, where to stay in Nikko, and places to eat in Nikko.
+We visited A LOT of places during our three months in Japan, but Nikko left quite an impression on us.
+We decided to spend two days in Nikko and then for a few more when we had extra time in Tokyo!
+We loved our summer trip to Nikko so much that we decided to plan a fall trip there a few years later and enjoyed seeing this beautiful town in different seasons.
+Here is our comprehensive Nikko itinerary with all the best things to do in Nikko and the best places to eat in Nikko!

-If you happen to have an active JR Pass the best way to get to Nikko is via the Tobu-Nikko Line from Tokyo’s Asakusa station.
+If you have an active JR Pass the best way to get to Nikko is via the Tobu-Nikko Line from Tokyo’s Asakusa station.
+For those without a JR Pass, there are also two other passes to consider buying.
+JR Pass holders might also want to consider these too!

 The Nikko All Area Pass includes one round-trip ticket from Tokyo and unlimited rides on trains and buses in Nikko and Kinugawa onsen area.
-If you are planning to travel to a lot of different places in the Nikko area, this pass is probably your best bet.
+If you plan to travel to different places in the Nikko area, this pass is probably your best bet.

-Nikko World Heritage Area Pass (valid 2 days)
+Nikko World Heritage Area Pass (valid for 2 days)

 The World Heritage Area pass also includes one round-trip ticket from Tokyo but only covers unlimited rides for train and bus services for certain areas.
 These areas include Toshogu Shrine, Futarasan Shrine, and Rinnoji Temple.